paycoreio/docs/docs/payment-providers/paysec/connect-manual.md

     Press **```Connect```** at PaySec **```Provider Overview page```** in **```New connection```** section to open Connection form!

+#### Step 3: Set up additional parameters

+- [x] Currencies
+- [x] Test mode

+!!! note
+    These parameters are set according to your Merchant account type and it's available currencies!

 !!! tip
     **Don't forget to Save changes to confirm connection!**